ITensor/ITensors.jl/docs/src/examples/ITensor.md

 ## Elementwise Operations on ITensors

+[*Note: currently elementwise operations are only defined for dense ITensors, not for block-sparse QN ITensors.*]

-ITensor objects support Julia broadcasting operations, making it quite easy to carry out element-wise operations on them in a very similar way as for regular Julia arrays.
+ITensors support Julia broadcasting operations, making it quite easy to carry out element-wise operations on them in a very similar way as for regular Julia arrays.
 As a concrete example, consider the following ITensor initialized with random elements

 ```julia
 i = Index(2,"i")